 “The storytelling is amazing; it really makes you feel connected to your growing, infant civilization trying to rebuild and reclaim the planet.”

-“Every planet has a story; some endured long nuclear wars resulting in large, abandoned, irradiated ruins of mega-cities, while others faced plagues or cruel war-like regimes.”
+“Every planet has a story; some endured long nuclear wars resulting in large, abandoned, irradiated ruins of mega-cities, some had plagues wipe them out, and for some, the dissolution war was long and created many cruel war-like regimes.”

 “Although there are similar pitfalls: some story modules for Shadow Empire feel more like obstacles to what's actually enjoyable, and affect things that aren't as important as the severity of the choices makes them out to be.”